strmprivacy/docs/docs/01-overview/04-organization.md

 Once you’ve determined all of the above, you are ready to start sending events to STRM Privacy.
 You need

-1. Software that collects events and creates a STRM Privacy compatible event.
+1.  software that collects events and creates a STRM Privacy compatible event

 2.  a [console](https://console.strmprivacy.io) account